DrizzleRaine/Brigantine/README.md

-Pip Boy 300
+Brigandine
 =========

-A Pip Boy for your Pebble
+A live tide watchface for your pebble